Last updated on November 2nd, 2020.

 Ground pork is the protein in this recipe because pork is a very versatile ingredient that goes well with sweet and sour flavors (I mean, have you seen my Maple Glazed Pork Chops?
 Or my Honey Sriracha Glazed Pork Chops?
 Or my Pork and Vegetable Kebabs with Pineapple?).
 Ground pork is not greasy like ground beef, and it has a great crumbly texture that works really well with crisp sauteed cabbage.

-If you’re not into pork, you can certainly use thinly sliced chicken breast in this recipe instead of pork.
+If you’re not into pork, you can certainly use thinly sliced chicken breast or ground chicken or ground turkey in this recipe instead of pork.

 How to make sweet and sour cabbage and pork: